Attorneys For People Injured in Accidents Involving Chicago Transit Authority (CTA) Bus Accidents

 Types of CTA Bus Accident Cases

-There are many factors to consider whenever evaluating an accident case to determine cause and fault and it is important to collect as much evidence as possible shortly after an accident in order to refute claims made by the CTA that contradict your version of events.
+There are many factors to consider whenever evaluating an accident case to determine cause and fault and it is essential to collect as much evidence as possible shortly after an accident to refute claims made by the CTA that contradict your version of events.
 The types and causes of CTA buses often include the following.

 - Injury when boarding or exiting— drivers are often in a hurry and may injure riders who are still boarding or exiting the vehicle if they are in a rush or not paying attention and accidents that ensure are more often the fault of the driver than not.

-- Injury resulting from collisions with other vehicles— the force of an impact may throw passengers from their seats or off of their feet, causing injury due to falls or collisions with objects.
+- Injury resulting from collisions with other vehicles— the force of an impact may throw passengers from their seats or off of their feet, causing harm due to falls or crashes with objects.

-- Poorly maintained buses— critical components such as brakes and tires should be inspected and maintained in order to prevent accidents that occur when these devices fail to perform as intended.
-In the event of any accident, the service records of the bus that was involved should be examined to determine whether proper safety protocol was followed preceding the incident.
+- Poorly maintained buses— critical components such as brakes and tires should be inspected and maintained to prevent accidents that occur when these devices fail to perform as intended.
+In the event of a crash, the service records of the bus that was involved should be examined to determine whether proper safety protocol was followed preceding the incident.

-- Distracted or fatigued bus driver— overworked bus drivers are increasingly more common as most are forced to work strenuous schedules.
-Distractions and tiredness are both proven to slow reaction time and contribute to accidents and the state of the driver at the time of an accident must be evaluated when evaluating fault.
+- Distracted or fatigued bus driver— overworked bus drivers are increasingly more common as most are forced to work demanding schedules.
+Distractions and tiredness are both proven to slow reaction time and contribute to accidents and the state of the driver at the time of a crash must be evaluated when evaluating fault.

-- Collisions with other vehicles— the passengers of CTA buses are not the sole victims of accidents and other motorists are at risk of enduring devastating injuries when involved in accidents with massive buses, even if the collisions occur at low speeds.
+- Collisions with other vehicles— the passengers of CTA buses are not the sole victims of accidents, and other motorists are at risk of enduring devastating injuries when involved in crashes with large motorcoaches, even if the collisions occur at low speeds.

-- Influence of alcohol and drug use by operators— it is an unfortunate reality that despite every effort to prevent the use of controlled substances while operating commercial vehicles, some drivers still make the reckless decision to use drugs or drink alcohol whilst on duty.
-The driver involved in any CTA bus accident should be subject to a drug and alcohol test at the time of incident and if he or she tests positive, the CTA is responsible for its employee’s actions.
+- Influence of alcohol and drug use by operators— it is an unfortunate reality that despite every effort to prevent the use of controlled substances while operating commercial vehicles, some drivers still make the reckless decision to use drugs or drink alcohol while on duty.
+The driver involved in any CTA bus accident should be subject to a drug and alcohol test at the time of the incident, and if he or she tests positive, the CTA is responsible for its employee’s actions.

 The CTA Has It's Own Investigative Team.
 Shouldn't You?

-As stated previously, the CTA employs its own team of experienced and calculating attorneys to limit the impact it must face in light of personal injury lawsuits filed by victims involved in accidents involving its buses and trains.
-If you have been injured in a CTA bus accident, contact the Rosenfeld Injury Lawyers today to speak with an attorney about your legal rights and options and to schedule a free consultation so that we may evaluate and build your case.
+The CTA employs a team of experienced and calculating attorneys to limit the impact it must face in light of personal injury lawsuits filed by victims involved in accidents involving its buses and trains.
+If you suffered injuries in a CTA bus accident, contact the Rosenfeld Injury Lawyers today to speak with an attorney about your legal rights and options and to schedule a free consultation so that we may evaluate and build your case.